-(26)(25) Street.
+(25) Street.
 A public way for pedestrian and vehicular traffic, including but not limited to highways, thoroughfares, parkways, throughways, roads, avenues, boulevards, lanes, and places.

-- (a) Arterial Streets and Highways.
+(a) Arterial Streets and Highways.
 Those streets which provide rapid movement of concentrated volumes of traffic over relatively long distances.
-They provide principally for movement of persons and goods between high activity areas. - 1.
-Principal Arterials.
-Those streets serving the major-interstate corridors and corridors and other highways which connect major cities and regions.
+They provide principally for movement of persons and goods between high activity areas.

+- Principal Arterials.
+Those interstate and other highways which connect major cities and regions.
 These routes provide the highest level of mobility and form a continuous system with constant operating conditions under a high degree of access control.
-Within the Town, the following are principal arterials: Interstate 94, Highway 12-18, Highway N north of Gaston Road, and other highways that may in the future be designated as principal arterials by the Wisconsin Department of Transportation (WisDOT) or the Greater Madison Metropolitan Planning Organization (MPO).
+Within the Town, the following are principal arterials: Interstate 94, Highway 12-18, Highway N north of Gaston Road, and other highways that may in the future be designated as principal arterials by the Wisconsin Department of Transportation (WisDOT) or the Greater Madison Metropolitan Planning Organization (MPO). - 2.
+Minor Arterials.
+Those streets which more commonly provide for intermediate length trips, thus serving through- traffic movement in trade areas or feeding traffic to the principal arterial streets from lower order activity areas not served by such routes.
+Within the Town, the following are minor arterials: Highway N from the Town Hall property south, Highway BB west of Highway N, and other highways that may in the future be designated as principal arterials by WisDOT or the MPO.